-We believe that no one institution can or should be the singular source of research on the full range of issues related to the material basic needs of individuals, children and families.
+We believe that no one institution can or should be the only source of research about the basic needs of individuals, children, and families.

-The National Diaper Bank Network and the Alliance for Period Supplies seek to serve as a resource for researchers and advocates across the country.
-The following section features landmark studies that have advanced our collective understanding of the importance and impact of basic necessities.
-These core studies are followed by a link to our library of scholarly journal articles, reports and other publications that examine the association between poverty, the lack of material basic necessities, and social, health and economic outcomes.
+The National Diaper Bank Network and the Alliance for Period Supplies seek to serve as a resource for researchers and advocates.
+The following section includes landmark studies about the significant importance and impact of basic necessities.
+These core studies are followed by our library of scholarly journal articles, reports, and other publications that examine how poverty and the lack of material basic necessities can affect people’s social, health, and economic outcomes.

 Our goal is to encourage researchers to expand on studies that quantify the impact of diaper need and period poverty on individuals, families, and communities throughout the U.S.